hervenivon/hagedash/README.md

 11. [X] Stop automatic re-connection on manual disconnect
 12. [ ] Change logo and header
 13. [ ] Add bootstrap to make things nicer
+14. [ ] Data validation in the websocket handler
+15. [ ] Optimized computed properties (in order to avoid their computation within all components)

 ### External resources